Skilled Survival’s Comprehenvise IFAK Buyers Guide

 The easier it is to pack, the more likely you will bring it along on all your adventures.

-Here’s an excellent video that shares even more advanced IFAK features and tips:
+Here’s an excellent video that shares even more advanced features and tips:

-You should build a DIY IFAK bag according to your risk profile and level of training.
+You can build your own according to your risk profile and level of medical training.

-But, the primary purpose of your IFAK medical kit is to treat severe trauma.
+But, the primary purpose is to treat severe trauma.

 There are many pre-packed kits out there you can buy.